Not sure if Bobby's Burgers by Bobby Flay is right for you?

 Potential Mitigations

-• A business advisor can help you research the long-term market trends and competitive landscape for the specific industry.
+• Your business advisor can help you research market trends to distinguish between sustainable business models and temporary fads.

 Citations: Not applicable